Interim Infectious Disease Policy 2020-2021

 - Practice good personal hygiene and respiratory etiquette by washing hands with soap and water for at least 20 seconds routinely or, if soap and water are not readily available, using hand sanitizer that contains at least 60% alcohol or using hand sanitizing stations, covering coughs and sneezes with a tissue or using the inside of the elbow, and disposing used tissues in the trash and washing hands immediately with soap and water for at least 20 seconds.

-- Complete daily self-evaluation symptom checking via the safer.me app or approved manual entry each day before arriving on campus.
+- Students who access any WWU campus or WWU activity, including employment, will be required to complete daily self-evaluation symptom checking via the safer.me app or approved manual entry every day.

 - Receive a daily screening card by verifying your symptom report and having your temperature taken, before your first appointment on campus.
 Report to the closest screening station on campus, receive and complete the daily screening card and display it at all times in the WWU provided lanyard.